 Highlights

-• Experience first-hand all aspects of the rich Gujarat textile culture
+- Experience first-hand all aspects of the rich Gujarat and Kutch textile culture

 Gujarat in western India is renowned for its dazzling textiles and fine handicrafts.
 The many different styles, from mirror work to fine embroidery, are each connected to the traditions of a particular community or ethnic group and go back generations.

-The tour starts in Ahmedabad, famous for its connection with Mahatma Gandhi, where you will visit a local market, the Calico Museum and and several cultural sights as well as spending an afternoon at the International Kite Festival – a dazzling display of modern and traditional kites from all around the world.
-Travelling on to Gondal you visit the Navlaka Palace with its fine collection of crafts and learn about the textiles of this area.
-Moving on to the desert town of Bhuj, you will have six days to explore its many fascinating attractions including local markets and palaces, as well as travelling out to beautiful Banni villages with their fine artistic heritage, and to Mandvi on the coast and centre for traditional boat building and mashroo weaving.
+The tour starts in Ahmedabad, famous for its connection with Mahatma Gandhi, where you will visit a local market, the Calico Museum and and several cultural sights.
+Travelling on to Gondal you visit the the Navlakha Palace with its fine collection of crafts and learn about the textiles of this area.
+Moving on to the desert town of Bhuj, you will have seven days to explore its many fascinating attractions including local markets and palaces, as well as travelling out to beautiful Banni villages with their fine artistic heritage, and to Mandvi on the coast and centre for traditional boat building and mashroo weaving.
+You will also spend a day at the Mekan Dada fair in Dhrang where rural traditions are celebrated.

 A real highlight of the tour is an early morning jeep safari across the Little Rann (desert) of Kutch in search of rare Asiatic wild asses and other birds and wildlife.
 And for a final fabulous flourish you visit the master craftsmen of Patan Patola, who create the most magnificent Double-Ikat silk textiles.
-On your return to Ahmedabad, you will enjoy a guided heritage walk and end your trip on a high at a Bollywood-themed eatery.
+On your return to Ahmedabad, you will enjoy a guided heritage walk and end your trip with a farewell dinner at a rooftop restaurant.

 At a glance